-In December 2020, the Company entered into a new bank credit facility which comprises a \$75 million Canadian dollar and a \$75 million U.S. dollar senior secured revolving bank credit.
-The bank facility bears interest at rates based on the Company's ratio net of senior debt, as defined, to earnings before interest, taxes, depreciation and amortization and ranges from 185 to 315 basis points above bankers' acceptance or LIBOR rates.
-The bank facility agreement matures on December 10, 2023.
-As of December 31, 2021 and 2020, no amounts were drawn from the bank facility.
+The Company holds a bank credit facility (the "Facility") which comprises a \$75 million Canadian dollar and a \$75 million U.S. dollar senior secured revolving bank credit maturing October 11, 2027.
+The Facility bears interest at rates that are based on the Company's ratio of net senior debt, as defined, to earnings before interest, taxes, depreciation and amortization and ranges from 170 to 325 basis points above bankers' acceptance, adjusted SOFR or EURIBOR rates.
+The Company has granted a general security agreement in favour of the senior secured lenders and has granted specific collateral mortgages covering the majority of its wholly owned vessels.
+As of December 31, 2022 and 2021, no amounts were withdrawn from the bank facility.